 AL ASAD AIR BASE, Iraq (AFNEWS) --

-(Capt.
-Ken Hall of the 332nd Air Expeditionary Wing Public Affairs contributed to this article.)
+(Master Sgt.
+Bryan Ripple of the 332nd Air Expeditionary Wing Public Affairs contributed to this story.)

 Comment on this story (comments may be published on Air Force Link)